-\$411,122 of the Town's investments of \$3,516,058 are subject to custodial credit risk exposure because the related securities are uninsured, unregistered and/or held by the Town's brokerage firm, which is also the Counterparty to these securities.
+\$745,901 of the Town's investments of \$5,078,271 are subject to custodial credit risk exposure because the related securities are uninsured, unregistered and held by the Town's brokerage firm, which is also the Counterparty to these securities; however, all of these investments are held in the Town's name.
 The Town manages this custodial credit risk with SIPC and/or excess SIPC.